-e.g. first home buyers, investors, SMSFs, geared equities, payday loans, bad credit loans etc.
+e.g. first home buyers, investors, SMSFs, bad credit loans etc.

 Generally, if you're NOT focused around either of these two concepts, then you run the risk of entering the mass market, where you're competing against some of the largest institutions in the country, with some of the deepest pockets.